 We always know this formula: “As simple, as better”.
 So you shouldn’t have to make your CV long as a novel.
 You have to make your CV about two pages long.
 Do not make it too short (not to seem to be inexperienced) and too long (not to appear verbose).

-The font and its size has to be same almost all along your CV.
-If you want to capitalize some headings and key phrases, you are more than welcome to do so.
+The font and its size have to be same almost all along with your CV.
+If you want to capitalize on some headings and key phrases, you are more than welcome to do so.
 However, do not forget to do it throughout your CV.

 Make short bullet points

 Check the spacing.
-If you are not good in designing, ask a friend to check your CV for formatting.
+If you are not good at designing, ask a friend to check your CV for formatting.

 Your CV is the only thing that can tell about you therefore always remember how important it is.
-Do not construct it in a hurry and spend enough time to make it a perfect one.
+Do not construct it in a hurry and spend enough time to make it a perfect one for your first job after graduation.
 In addition, remember you are your CV has to tailored specifically towards each job you want to apply for.